ANikfarjam/me/ashkan-nikfarjam-portfolio-website/public/projects/StockMarket/stockMarket.md

 ## Core Features and Functionalities
 ### Landing Page and Market Visualization
 The homepage displays interactive charts for major indices (S&P 500, NASDAQ, Dow Jones) and selected companies (e.g., Apple).
 Users can adjust timeframes (up to 1 year) and switch between different indices.
-This feature helps users familiarize themselves with real market behavior and recent trends.
+This feature helps users become familiar with real market behavior and recent trends.

 ### News Aggregator
 The news page displays financial headlines sorted by categories such as business, science, healthcare, and technology.
 Articles can be searched by keyword or company name.
 Unauthenticated users can still browse news, while logged-in users can save articles for later reference.